865charlesw/x12tools/README.md

 # x12tools

-A set of tools for working with X12 EDI (Electronic Data Interchange) documents.
+A Python module for working with X12 EDI (Electronic Data Interchange) documents.

-## Features
+It can:

 - Parse X12 EDI documents
 - Easily extract segments and their data elements